nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/strings/README.md

 ---

 **[HammingDistance.java]** In information theory, the [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) between two strings **of equal length** is the number of positions at which the corresponding symbols are different.
 Given two strings, return their Hamming distance.
-If the two strings have different lengths, return -1; If one of the two strings is empty  `throw new IllegalArgumentException()`
+If the two strings have different lengths, return -1.

 Examples: